Colin Huang

-Colin Huang or Huang Zheng (黄峥 (Huáng Zhēng), born January 1, 1980) is a Chinese billionaire businessman and philanthropist.
+Colin Huang Zheng (黄峥 (Huáng Zhēng), born 1 January 1980) is a Chinese businessman, investor, and philanthropist.
 He is the founder and former CEO of the e-commerce company Pinduoduo, which is now the largest agriculture platform in China.
 Huang is also the owner of at least three other limited liability Cayman companies, including Pinduoduo.

+According to Forbes, Huang has an estimated net worth of US$39.1 billion as of May 2025.

 Early life and education

 Huang was born in 1980 in the outskirts of Hangzhou, Zhejiang.
-His parents were middle-class factory workers.
+His parents were factory workers.
 He attended Hangzhou Foreign Language School.

 At the age of 18, Huang began studying computer science at Chu Kuchen Honors College of Zhejiang University.
 During his freshman year, he was selected as a fellow at the Melton Foundation.
 Huang graduated with a master's degree in computer science from the University of Wisconsin in 2004.

 Business career

 Early career

 Huang interned at Google and Microsoft.
-He became an engineer with Google in 2004.
-In 2006, he returned to China with Kaai-fu Lee to expand Google services in China.
+In 2004, he became an engineer at Google.
+In 2006, he returned to China with Kai-fu Lee to expand Google services in China.

 After resigning from Google in 2007, Huang started the e-commerce site Oku.
-He sold it for $2.2m in 2010.
+He sold it for $2.2 million in 2010.
 In October, he ranked seventh on the 2019 Huron Report.
 In March, he ranked second in the 2020 Huron Global Young Zhuang Sect Self-Made Rich List.
 In November, he was named to the 2021 Forbes Rich List of Mainland China, ranking sixth with a wealth of ¥213.2 billion.

 Pinduoduo IPO

 Huang founded and led the Shanghai-based company Pinduoduo in 2015.
 Pinduoduo had a revenue of 1.4 billion yuan ($280 million) in 2017.
-In 2019, its revenue was $4.33 billion US dollars (30.14 billion RMB).
-It became publicly traded following an initial public offering in the United States in July 2018, raising $1.6 billion.
-After the public offering on NASDAQ, Huang's 47% stake in Pinduoduo was valued at $14 billion, making him the thirteenth richest person in China.
+In 2019, the company generated a revenue of $4.33 billion US dollars (30.14 billion RMB).
+The company became publicly traded following an initial public offering in the United States in July 2018, raising $1.6 billion in investment backing capital.
+After the public offering was floated on NASDAQ, Huang's 47% stake in Pinduoduo was valued at $14 billion, making him the thirteenth richest person in China.

-On July 1, 2020, Huang stepped down as CEO of Pinduoduo but continued as its chairman.
-On March 17, 2021, Huang stepped down as chairman and entrusted the voting rights of his shares to the Board.
-The company said Huang will pursue "new, long-term opportunities".
+On 1 July 2020, Huang stepped down as CEO of Pinduoduo but retained his titular position as the company's chairman.
+On 17 March 2021, Huang stepped down as chairman and entrusted the voting rights of his shares to the Board.
+The company said Huang will pursue "new, long-term opportunities."